-This will probably be unsurprising to anyone who has watched the show, but WHAT has happened to Ash's character design?
-"Diamond and Pearl" already mangled his appearance by giving him slightly saggy trousers and a silly vest, but when did he start using eyeshadow?
-Anyone still debating Ash's age can safely assume that here, he is in his rebellious phase.
+This will probably be unsurprising to anyone who has kept up with the show, but WHAT has happened to Ash's character design?
+"Diamond and Pearl" already mangled his appearance by giving him baggy trousers and a silly vest, but when did he start using eyeshadow?
+Anyone still debating Ash's age can safely assume that this was his rebellious phase.

 Not that matters improve when it finally does.
-The antagonist, Damon, is only a 'bad guy' because of a failure to communicatie.
-He would probably not want to use his MacGuffin to irrigate a piece of land, had he known this means DESTROYING THE ENTIRE WORLD.
+The antagonist, Damon, is only a 'bad guy' because of a failure to communicate.
+He probably wouldn't want to use his MacGuffin to irrigate a piece of land, had he known this means DESTROYING THE ENTIRE WORLD.
 Indeed, he doesn't.
 Once Ash informs him of the consequences, he stops.
 And that's it.
 A simplified version of the plot could be:

 Note that unfamiliarity only partly accounts for my irritation.
-I liked only 3 of the 10 films and 2 specials I had seen when I was young, and enjoyed parts of "Arceus and the Jewel of Life," which was entirely new to me.
-But over the years, something has changed in the manner in which these films are bad: It used to be mere incompetence; now it has become cynical as well.
+During this retrospective, I liked only 3 of the 10 films and 2 specials I had seen when I was young, and a few parts of "Arceus and the Jewel of Life", which was entirely new to me.
+Over the years, something has changed in the manner in which these films are bad: It used to be mere incompetence; now this has been topped off by cynicism.

-Releasing these two films simultaneously was probably the peak of the corporate contempt towards audiences.
-Besides the replacement of some names and places, the two plots are identical, although a strange amount of effort has been made to make the films look different.
-For example: Ash and Co.'s arrival at Eindoak Town being drawn from a different angle; a whole new experience!
+Releasing these two films simultaneously was probably the peak of the studio's corporate contempt towards its audience.
+Besides the replacement of some names and places, the two plots are identical, although a strange amount of effort has been made to give the films a distinct look.
+For example Ash and Co.'s arrival at Eindoak Town being drawn from a different angle -- a whole new experience!

 To end with an editing note: If you read part 14A of this retrospective, you will find it to be mostly the same review with a view words and names changed.
-I thought this to be appropriate considering these films' cynical gimmick.
+I thought this to be an appropriate gimmick for these reviews.
 And besides, I wouldn't want to put in more work than the writers did.